juandguerrero/AdventureWorks-Sales-Analytics-Platform/README.md

 ![Sales Territory](docs/dashboards/sales_territory.png)

-Sales performance varies substantially across geographic markets.

 ### Findings

 - **Southwest is the largest territory**, generating approximately **$24M in revenue**.
 - **Canada and Northwest** form the next strongest group at approximately **$16M each**.
 - Australia follows at approximately **$11M**.
 - Germany is the lowest-revenue territory among those analyzed.
-- Current revenue is higher than previous-year revenue across the territories shown in the comparison.
+- Current revenue is higher than previous-year revenue across the territories shown.
 - Year-over-year analysis reveals substantial differences in growth trajectories between markets.

 ### Business Implication